The Story of Old House Woods

 The old woman shrugged her shoulders, “I don’t know but I wish he’d find his ship and get the hell out of here!”

-Barnaby laughed out loud which earlier, when entertaining the prospect of sitting with this woman, he would have thought unlikely.
+Levi laughed out loud which earlier, when entertaining the prospect of sitting with this caustic woman, felt unlikely.

 “Why do you stay here?
-Do you not have any family you can live with?”
+Do you not have family you can live with?”

 “I stay so I can remember my husband.
 I’m ninety-two years old.
 I’ll die soon enough and be rid of the woods.”